 6 Gulf Arab countries back extending UN arms embargo on Iran

-The GCC — comprised of Bahrain, Kuwait, Oman, Qatar, Saudi Arabia, and the United Arab Emirates — alleged Iran had "not ceased or desisted from armed interventions in neighboring countries, directly and through organizations and movements armed and trained by Iran."
-A Saudi-led coalition continues to battle Yemen's Houthi rebels, whom the UN, the US, and armament experts have accused of receiving arms from Iran.
+The GCC — comprised of Bahrain, Kuwait, Oman, Qatar, Saudi Arabia and the United Arab Emirates — alleged Iran had "not ceased or desisted from armed interventions in neighbouring countries, directly and through organisations and movements armed and trained by Iran.”
+A Saudi-led coalition continues to battle Yemen's Houthi rebels, whom the UN, the US and armament experts have accused of receiving arms from Iran.
 Tehran denies arming the Houthis, even as Iranian armaments and components have repeatedly turned up in Yemen.
-"As such, it is inappropriate to lift the restrictions on conventional weapons' movement to and from Iran until it abandons its destabilizing activities in the region and ceases to provide weapons to terrorist and sectarian organizations," the GCC said.
+“As such, it is inappropriate to lift the restrictions on conventional weapons' movement to and from Iran until it abandons its destabilising activities in the region and ceases to provide weapons to terrorist and sectarian organisations,” the GCC said.

 ALSO READ